tylerbutler/tools-monorepo/packages/repopo/README.md

 ## `repopo list`

-Checks and applies policies to the files in the repository.
+Lists the policies configured to run.

 ```
 USAGE